 Bored on a Saturday, wife is flying, why not get a hot dog and catch a flick?
 Did I mention it was a bad flick?
 It wasn't supposed to be, but it worked out that way.
 Rotten Tomatoes gave it an 97/87, so I figured something fresh and interesting, in the suspense/thriller/horror genre.
 Yeah, not-so-much.While it was reasonable acted, shot, and so on... the premise of the dumbest people alive, kind of ruined it for me.
 There's no way to kvetch on this one without spoilers, so if that matters to you, stop here.

 Reviewers seemed to hate it (11% approval).
 But it was much better rated by viewers (36%).
 And I thought it was about as good as the Star Trek movie.
 Not as good of action, or even pacing, but the story was much more unique.
 And made some effort to be original with their view of Tech Advances, and coming up with original lines.
-That isn't to say it was great.
-It was obviously a way for Will Smith to help his son advance his mediocre career.
+That isn't to say it was great, it was barely good.
+But it was a watchable way for Will Smith to help his son advance his floundering acting career, that seems to be going nowhere.

 A completely predictable, but not unwatchable super-spy movie.